 Touring Montreal- Day2

 It had gotten warmer as the day progressed, so we took the bus up Mont Royal, a mountain in the city.
 We walked to the main lookout center that had beautiful views of the city.
-Then we took a trail to the "Croix" which I mistook to mean a castle in French.
-So imagine our surprise when we see a giant cross at the end!
-The stairs leading down the mountain took us towards McGill University.
-We walked through the campus and dropped by the campus museum which seemed to be open to the public.

 We had dinner on Saint Catherine Street, a vibrant street full of bars, restaurants and gay clubs.
-I loved the lively atmosphere and the colorful decor.
-Since it was our last meal in the city, I had to have more poutine!

 Next morning we drove back through a different route.
 Luckily there was no wait at the border this time around.
 We visited a friend who had moved to Potsdam and spent time walking through the Clarkson campus.
 It was around 1am when we finally got home, tired but definitely rejuvenated